Last updated August 18, 2022.

 Sick or exposed employees

 - Transportation providers who are sick should stay home and notify their supervisor, if applicable.
-Those who have COVID-19 symptoms should follow the directions for isolation and seek medical attention if needed.
+Those who have COVID-19 symptoms should follow the directions for isolation, get tested, and seek medical attention if needed.

-- Employees who have been in close contact with someone who has tested positive for COVID-19 should stay home, self-quarantine, and monitor themselves for symptoms.
+- Employees who have been in close contact with someone who tests positive for COVID-19 should wear a well-fitting mask around others and monitor themselves for symptoms for 10 full days.
 Employees who think or know they have been exposed should get tested as soon as possible if they develop symptoms.
-Employees who don’t have symptoms should wait 7 days from when they think they were exposed to get tested.
+Employees who don’t have symptoms should wait five full days after they think they were exposed to get tested.

 - Employers should consider screening employees, including taking their temperatures, when they report to work.
 Ask them if they have COVID-19 symptoms or have been in close contact with anyone exhibiting these symptoms.
-If they answer “yes” to any of the screening questions, send them home and advise them to follow the directions for quarantine (if potentially exposed) or isolation (if sick or positive).
+If they have symptoms, send them home, advise them to get tested, and follow the directions for isolation.
+Employees should wear a well-fitting mask around others for 10 full days after they think they were exposed.
 Be sure to maintain employee confidentiality at all times.

 - Employees who are sick or symptomatic may be eligible to return to work when:*